88-degrees/Book-of-Changes/appendix01s2.md

 <a name="fn_174"></a>[255:L](#fr_174)

-1. See the notes on the Text of the Thwan about the figure of a caldron in Ting.
-Its component trigrams are Sun representing wood, and Lî representing fire; which may very well suggest the idea of cooking.
+1. See the notes on the Text of the Thwan about the figure of a caldron in [**Dǐng ䷱**](e9bc8eding.md).
+Its component trigrams are **Xùn ☴** representing wood, and **Lí ☲** representing fire; which may very well suggest the idea of cooking.
 The last sentence of the paragraph is entirely after the style of 'the Great Symbolism.'
-The Khang-hsî editors say that the distinction between Žing and Ting appears here very clearly, the former relating to the nourishment of the people, and the latter to the nourishing men of worth.
+The Khang-hsî editors say that the distinction between [**Jǐng ䷯**](e4ba95jing.md) and [**Dǐng ䷱**](e9bc8eding.md) appears here very clearly, the former relating to the nourishment of the people, and the latter to the nourishing men of worth.
 They add that the reality of the offerings to God is such nourishing.
 'God' is here Shang Tî, which Canon McClatchie translates 'the First Emperor,' adding in a note, 'The Chinese Jupiter, the Emperor of gods and men!'

-2. The first sentence deduces the sentiment of the Thwan from the attributes or virtues of the trigrams with considerable amplification of the virtue of Lî.
-The second line of Lî, as being divided, calls forth in other hexagrams the same notice as here.
+2. The first sentence deduces the sentiment of the Thwan from the attributes or virtues of the trigrams with considerable amplification of the virtue of **Lí ☲**.
+The second line of **Lí ☲**, as being divided, calls forth in other hexagrams the same notice as here.
 It is the most important line in the figure, and being responded to by the strong 2, gives an indication of the 'great progress and success.'

 <a name="fn_175"></a>[256:LI](#fr_175)